 In order to receive accommodations from the Disability Support Services (DSS) Office, you must provide documentation verifying eligibility under the Americans with Disabilities Act (ADA).
 Although specific documentation requirements vary depending on the type of disability, the following guidelines apply:

 affects.
 It must include a diagnosis of the disability or condition and explain any

-Documentation must be recent in order to reflect the current impact of the disability
+- Documentation must be recent in order to reflect the current impact of the disability

-If you are taking medications related to your disability, your documentation should include information about how the medication affects your ability to sleep, attend class, concentrate, etc.
+- If you are taking medications related to your disability, your documentation should include information about how the medication affects your ability to sleep, attend class, concentrate, etc.

 Accommodations can not be granted retroactively.
 They are applicable from the date the eligible student registers with the DSS office and presents his or her accommodations notification letter to the instructor of record.

 If you received services in high school, you should have an Individual Education Plan (IEP) or a 504 plan.
 While these are tools we can use to help determine appropriate accommodations, they are not considered adequate documentation.
 These tools should be included with your documentation, but the documentation itself will need to be provided by a licensed professional.

 If you have been diagnosed with a learning disability, do not have thorough documentation, and it seems evident that you would benefit from accommodations, you may receive services on a provisional basis for one semester.
 Provisional services are granted on a case-by-case basis.

 Disclosure of a disability is voluntary.
 If you have a disability that you may need services, accommodations or access, please follow these four easy steps: